 Mirgain explains that Mantra’s have been around for thousands of years, and are used in many different practices to help quiet the mental chatter and strengthen control of the mind – it’s very meaning is “instrument of the mind.”

-She says we’re not responsible for our first thought, be we are for our second.
+She says we’re not responsible for our first thought, but we are for our second.
 The first is our immediate reaction to a situation or stressor.
 Our second thought should be intentional.
 Once we react we can pause and ask – am I thinking in a positive way that will help the situation, or am I letting doubts and fears take over?
-And that’s where mantras come in.
+That’s where mantras come in.

 Mantras take many different forms.
-For the engine, it was of course “I think I can."
-For the rest of us, it could be a simple word like “Breathe,” while for others it may be a phrase or even a short prayer.
+For the engine, it was, of course, "I think I can."
+For the rest of us, it could be a simple word like “breathe,” while for others it might be a phrase or even a short prayer.
 The key is to pick something that is meaningful for you.

 “An athlete I once worked with used different mantras that she had programmed to pop up on her smart phone before a race.
-She would repeat ‘Power,’ ‘Fierce,’ and ‘Fast’ to focus herself before a race, when an opponent passed her and to push herself at the end when she needed the last burst of speed,” shares Mirgain.
+She would repeat 'power,' 'fierce' and 'fast' to focus herself before a race, when an opponent passed her and to push herself at the end when she needed the last burst of speed," Mirgain said.

 Once you have a mantra, Mirgain recommends putting it in a place where you’ll be reminded of it.
-Like the athlete, you can have it pop up on your phone or maybe it’s a post-it note on your computer or even a decorative sign in your home.
+Like the athlete, you can have it pop up on your phone, or maybe it’s a post-it note on your computer or a decorative sign.
 Keep it close so when you're uncertain of whether you can make it up that steep hill, you'll remember to think that you can.